 Let’s take a look at the actual text for this essay question:

-“Virtually all of Stanford's undergraduates live on campus.
-Write a note to your future roommate that reveals something about you or that will help your roommate—and us—know you better.”
+"Virtually all of Stanford's undergraduates live on campus.
+Write a note to your future roommate that reveals something about you or that will help your roommate—and us—get to know you better."

 The Stanford letter to roommate prompt has a minimum of 100 words and a maximum of 250 words.
-Other than that, there are no specific guidelines for how you should complete the question.
+Other than that, there are no specific guidelines for how you should answer the question.

 The admissions committee includes this prompt to get an idea of what you’re like with your peers, as well as how you’ll fit in with Stanford’s student body.
-This prompt is an opportunity to show a different side of you than the rest of your application.
+This prompt is an opportunity to show a different side of yourself than what you emphasize in the rest of your application.

 Asking this question gives the admissions committee a better picture of the whole you, rather than just the student who will be attending class.